binDebug3/scanner_automation/README.md

 ## Introduction

 Hello!
-This is Winston, a simple function-based program to automate most of the scanning process at CMG Financial.
+This is Winston, a function-based program to automate most of the scanning process at a mortgage company.
 He uses a module called pyautogui (Python Automated Graphical User Interface) to control the mouse and keyboard automatically.
 Any changes to Byte, the Scanner, or the scanning process will need to be updated in the code and the images if made after the code was last updated on May 17, 2022.